 The Baum site contains three Colington phase ossuary burials and is within the traditional Carolina Algonkian distribution.
-The Baum site is and has been subject to erosion.
+The Baum site is and has been subject to erosion and is located on the Currituck Sound.

 Coinjock Colored School

 Coinjock Colored School is a historic Rosenwald school building for African-American students, originally located at 4358 Caratoke Highway in Coinjock, the building was moved to the east side of Caratoke Highway in 2016.
 It was built in 1920, and is a one-story frame, side-gable-roof, two-classroom school building with American Craftsman style design elements.
 The school was one of three Rosenwald schools built in Currituck County during the period 1921 to 1927 and it housed a school until 1950.